faithchan/store-availability/store-availability/README.md

 ## 👨🏻‍💻 Project Structure

-- Breakdown the products Apple has into Product Families - using the reference of the tabs on apple website
+- Breakdown the products Apple has into Product Families - using the reference of the tabs on apple website.
-- Focus on a product product to develop the feature on. iPhone was chosen and the category was broken down into 13 Pro, 13, SE, 12, 11
+- Focus on a product to develop the feature on. iPhone was chosen and the category was broken down into 13 Pro, 13, SE, 12, 11.
 - Further narrow on a product that is popular - iPhon 13 Pro was chosen.
-- When the scope has been defined, Ui was created
+- When the scope has been defined, Ui was created.
-- Decide on Tech stack - Nodejs, react framework Nextjs and TypeScript
+- Decide on Tech stack - Nodejs, react framework Nextjs and TypeScript.
-- Created Dummy Data
+- Created Dummy Data.
-- Develop Frontend
+- Develop Frontend.
-- Changes to dummy data based on the final frontend executed
+- Changes to dummy data based on the final frontend executed.
-- Integration and testing
+- Integration and testing.
-- Deployment on Vercel
+- Deployment on Vercel.

 ## Follow these steps (Top-Down, Left-Right Approach)